Tyson Bagent

 Tyson Bagent Bio

 Tyson Jacob Bagent is an American professional football quarterback for the Chicago Bears of the National Football League (NFL).
-Born on June 8, 2000, in Martinsburg, West Virginia, he played college football for the Shepherd Rams and was signed by the Bears as an undrafted free agent in 2023.
-Bagent excelled at Shepherd, breaking numerous records and earning accolades including the Harlon Hill Trophy, awarded to the top player in Division II.
-In his debut season, he became the first Division II undrafted rookie quarterback to start an NFL game since 1950.
+Born on June 8, 2000, in Martinsburg, West Virginia, he played college football for the Shepherd Rams and signed with the Bears as an undrafted free agent in 2023.
+In his rookie season, he became the first Division II undrafted quarterback to start an NFL game since 1950.

 Early Life and Background